What Rhodo is that?

 Azaleas are but one group of Rhododendrons.
 Apart from the better known Indica or Kurume hybrids, there are many other types, including the exquisite Deciduous Azaleas with brilliant gold and orange tones and beautiful perfume.

-Vireya Rhododendrons are plants of tropical origin with quite vivid colours that will grow quite successfully in areas where frosts can be avoided.
+The Ericaceae (Heaths and Heathers) Plant Family are primarily found in Eastern Asia and the Himalayan region, as well as North America and Europe, but only two species are found in Australia in the high mountains in Queensland: Rhododendron lochiae and Rhododendron viriosum, (both being vireyas).
+Vireya Rhododendrons are plants of tropical origin with quite vivid colours that will grow very successfully in areas where frosts can be avoided.
 These beautiful plants need frequent watering and perfect drainage, but can reward the grower with flowers to 2 or 3 times per year.
 Give them plenty of sun.

 There are many more unusual Rhododendrons species.
 These range from prostrate plants with tiny flowers to huge trees which may reach 30 metres at maturity, with huge trusses of flowers like fluted goblets.
 There are also many different leaf forms which can enhance the garden at times when there are no flowers.